Stroke Emergency - Types of Strokes

 - Subarachnoid hemorrhage – Bleeding starts in a larger artery in this type of stroke on or near the surface of the brain and spills into the space beneath the surface of the brain and skull.
 This type of hemorrhage typically causes a “thunderclap” headache.
 Usually it is caused by the rupture of an aneurysm, which may have been genetically inherited or have developed over time.
 After the rupture, blood vessels may spasm causing further damage.

-This is the first hub about strokes and is meant to give you an overview of strokes, the types of strokes, the procedures the hospitals use and what to do if you are with someone having a stroke.
+This is the first article about strokes, and it is meant to give you an overview of strokes, the types of strokes, the procedures the hospitals use and what to do if you are with someone having a stroke.
 I hope you will remember the typical symptoms of a stroke, as time is of the essence to prevent as much damage as possible, and maybe save a life.

-Be sure to my next hub about strokes, as it covers risk factors for stroke, my own personal experience with my husband's stroke and what you can do as a caregiver or friend to help the stroke victim and their family.
+Be sure to my next articleabout strokes, as it covers risk factors for stroke, my own personal experience with my husband's stroke and what you can do as a caregiver or friend to help the stroke victim and their family.